 - Never enter the person’s home under any circumstances.

-- If the person, does not answer leave the food parcel on the door step.
-Keep a note of the addresses where they were left on doorstep and team leader can phone them at the end from a business phone line.
+- If the person, does not answer, try the second address provided.
+Keep a note of the addresses where they were left with neighbours and team leader can phone them at the end from a business phone line.